Rigid inflatable boat: Origins in Wales

 By that time Hoare had concluded that for the conditions under which they operated a boat of around 18 ft long was optimum which led to X4 (launched 1966), X5 and X6 (launched 1967), and X7 to X8 (launched 1968).
 These boats were used to support the college's sailing activities and also to fulfil the college's responsibility as an inshore lifeboat station for the RNLI – a responsibility it discharged up until 2013.
 At the same time, work started on a smaller series of beach-launchable boats, 10 ft–12 ft ft long, designated MX1–MX6) to support lifeguards on local beaches.

 All the above boats’ hulls were built from plywood.
 In summer 1968, student Paul Jefferies designed and constructed a hull (X10) from fiberglass, which was not a success due to lack of strength.
-However, that development led to the building of Psychedelic Surfer, a twin-engined 21 ft RIB, built in three weeks by two college students (Willem de Vogel and Otto van Voorst, assisted by Roy Thomson, college carpenter) for John Caulcutt, Graeme Dillon and Simon de’Ath to race in the 1969 Round Britain Powerboat Race, in which it finished 19th (out of 65 starters) and became the darling the fleet.
+However, that development led to the building of Psychedelic Surfer, a twin-engined 21 ft RIB, built in three weeks by two college students (Willem de Vogel and Otto van Voorst, assisted by Roy Thomson, college carpenter) for John Caulcutt, Graeme Dillon and Simon de’Ath to race in the 1969 Round Britain Powerboat Race, in which it finished 19th (out of 65 starters) and became the darling of the fleet.

 From that time, the RNLI transferred development to its research centre in Cowes, who took the Atlantic College designs and developed from them the 21 ft Atlantic 21 class of inshore lifeboats which entered service from 1970 through 2007.
 Atlantic 21-class lifeboat provides a class history of this vessel.

 The first commercially saleable RIB was introduced in 1967 by Tony and Edward Lee-Elliott of Flatacraft, and patented by Admiral Desmond Hoare in 1969 after research and development at Atlantic College.

 The first commercial RIB is believed to be the Avon Rubber Searider which was launched at the January 1969 London Boat Show.

 The 108th Engineering Heritage Award by the Institution of Mechanical Engineers was presented to UWC Atlantic College on 30 July 2017 by Carolyn Griffiths, President of the IMeche, for its development of the X Alpha Rigid Inflatable Boat.

 The definitive history of the development of the RHIB was written by David Sutcliffe, successor head of Atlantic College following Desmond Hoare’s retirement.

 On Canada’s west coast Strait of Juan de Fuca near Race Rocks students of sister Pacific College along with Atlantic College sea rescue service grads in 1974 home built the first RHIB based on the Atlantic 21 surfing, open transom version in North America and the first inboard - outboard stern drive RHIB.
 These craft were loaned to the Pacific Region Cdn Coast Guard (Department of Transport) new inshore rescue boat service for trial and evaluation prior to CWLucas (now Zodiac) Hurricane fast hard hull inflatables being adopted by that service.